 We offer therapy that will help reduce these symptoms and improve your oral health and comfort.
 A dietary plan and products such as fluoride, Xylitol rinses and Evorapro ( an oral probiotic) will help reduce dry mouth symptoms and help to preserve your teeth’s health.

 This is an easy add-on to your regular teeth cleanings.
 Fluoride is commonly used to help prevent tooth decay.
 A fluoride treatment will help to strengthen your teeth, reduce plaque, bacteria, and sugar from gathering on your teeth and breaking them down.
 Using fluoride right after a professional cleaning is most beneficial.
 Using fluoride toothpaste and mouth rinse should be a healthy part of your daily oral care routine at home.

 We suggest a professional grade fluoride treatment after your professional cleaning to help maintain your oral health.
-This is a particularly beneficial treatment in young children.
-This is an important treatment during the developmental years to help make the permanent teeth strong and keep the mineral layers of the teeth healthy.

 This treatment can help to reverse the signs of early tooth decay and is recommended at least once a year for adults.